 Researchers at the Center for Accessible Teaching, Learning, and Assessment Systems (ATLAS) at the University of Kansas lead the SWIM project.
 The Iowa State Department of Education, school districts in Iowa, and a project advisory committee are collaborating with ATLAS staff on the SWIM project.
 The SWIM model is designed to integrate with Iowa's Specially Designed Instruction (SDI) Framework in support of improving literacy outcomes for students with intellectual disabilities.

-Dr. Swinburne Romine holds a PhD in Educational Psychology with a focus in assessment of reading comprehension from the University of Minnesota.
-He is the Associate Director of ATLAS and the Associate Director for Test Development, Production, and Learning Maps for the DLM Consortium.
-He currently oversees more than 40 staff members responsible for the design and delivery of DLM assessments in ELA, mathematics and science.
-Dr. Swinburne Romine has more than 5 years of experience in the development of large-scale assessments using principles of Evidence-Centered Design and Universal Design for Learning.
-He is currently the principal investigator of the Shared Writing Instructional Model for Students with Intellectual Disabilities project (H326M180010) and a co-investigator on two Enhanced Assessment Grants, Innovations in Science Maps, Assessment, and Reporting Technologies (S368A170009) and the Use of Learning Maps as an Organizing Structure for Formative Assessment (S368A150013).
-He is a member of the American Educational Research Association, the National Council on Measurement in Education and the Council for Exceptional Children.
-He has presented research nationally and contributed to technical reports for the DLM Consortium and multiple funded projects.
+Dr. Russell Swinburne Romine, associate director of ATLAS, holds a Ph.D. in educational psychology from the University of Minnesota.
+Swinburne Romine has more than 10 years of experience in the development of large-scale assessments using principles of Evidence-Centered Design and Universal Design for Learning.
+He oversees more than 70 staff members responsible for the design and delivery of operational assessments in ELA, mathematics, and science.
+In addition to his role as co-principal investigator on the Pathways for Instructionally Embedded Assessment (PIE) project, he is the principal investigator of the Shared Writing Instructional Model (SWIM) for Students with Intellectual Disabilities project and has been a co-investigator on two Enhanced Assessment Grants, Innovations in Science Maps, Assessment, and Reporting Technologies and the Use of Learning Maps as an Organizing Structure for Formative Assessment Project.
+He leads collaborative work with the National Center on Deaf-Blindness to develop learning map-based instructional resources for students with significant cognitive disabilities and dual sensory loss and is co-principal investigator on the Writing Interventions to Excel (WRITE) project, focused on instruction and assessment in writing for Alaska native students in high school career and technical education courses.
+He is a member of the American Educational Research Association, the National Council on Measurement in Education, and the Council for Exceptional Children.
+He has presented research nationally and contributed to technical reports for the Dynamic Learning Maps® (DLM®) Alternate Assessment Consortium and multiple funded projects.

 Dr. Karvonen is Director of ATLAS (Accessible Teaching, Learning, and Assessment Systems), a center at the University of Kansas.
 In addition to her work on 5E-SESE, she also directs the DLM Alternate Assessment Consortium and is principal investigator of the Enhanced Assessment Grant, Innovations in Science Maps, Assessment, and Reporting Technologies (I-SMART).
 Dr. Karvonen has nearly 20 years of experience in large-scale assessments for students with disabilities, and in particular, alternate assessments for students with the most significant cognitive disabilities.
 Dr. Karvonen has nearly 20 years of experience managing externally funded projects, including serving as PI or co-PI on projects totaling more than $40 million.
 She has co-authored more than 200 articles, book chapters, technical reports, and presentations.